FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/2-restrictions.md

 ### Workaround:

-When Internet Explorer 11.0 or Chrome 63.0 is used, you have to manually reload the Kibana page.
+When Chrome 63.0 is used, you have to manually reload the Kibana page.
 For this purpose, click **clear your session** or **Go back** in the message window that is displayed.
 Alternatively, you can also use the default options of your browser to reload the page.

 When Firefox 57.0 is used, you have to clear the Firefox cache, close the browser window, and restart Firefox.

-### Accessing the Kibana Dashboard in Internet Explorer 11.

-An error occurs when trying to access Kibana.
-When Internet Explorer 11.0 is used, you are prompted to download a file and the Kibana dashboard is not loaded.

-### Workaround:

-Click **Cancel** in the message window that is displayed, or simply close the message window.
-Then click **Log Management** on the **Overview** page again.

-### Sorting in Wrong Order

-Due to a known issue in the Horizon Plugin, alarm definitions, alarms, and notifications are displayed in a wrong sort order on the **Monitoring** tab in OpenStack Horizon.
-Alarm definitions, alarms, and notifications are not sorted by name, but by `alarm_definition_id`, `alarm_id`, and `notification_method_id`.